Workflow Automation - n8n

 Most n8n builds break the moment real data hits them

-n8n's visual workflow builder and open-source core make it genuinely attractive for mid-market teams that want automation without paying per-task fees to Zapier or Make.
-The problem is that the same flexibility that makes n8n powerful also makes it easy to build workflows that look finished but fall apart under production load.
+n8n's open-source core makes it attractive for mid-market teams that want automation without per-task fees.
+The problem is that the same flexibility that makes it powerful also makes it easy to build workflows that fall apart under production load.
 Error handling gets skipped.
 Credentials get stored inconsistently.
-Webhook nodes time out when a downstream API is slow.
-Sub-workflows multiply without any naming convention or documentation, and six months later nobody can trace what a workflow actually does or why it fails at 2 a.m. on a Tuesday.
+Sub-workflows multiply without naming conventions, and six months later nobody can trace why something fails at 2 a.m.
 Teams end up with a self-hosted instance full of half-working automations and no clear owner.

 Revenue Institute treats n8n as an engineering problem, not a drag-and-drop exercise.
-We audit your existing instance, rationalize the workflow inventory, implement proper error branches and retry logic, set up execution logging to an external store so you have a real audit trail, and build net-new automations against a documented architecture.
-Where n8n's native nodes fall short, we write custom nodes.
-Where the workflow needs AI reasoning, we wire in LLM calls through n8n's HTTP Request or LangChain nodes and make sure the outputs are validated before they touch your systems of record.
+We audit your instance, rationalize the workflow inventory, implement proper error branches and retry logic, and set up execution logging to an external store.
+Where native nodes fall short, we write custom nodes in TypeScript.
+Where workflows need AI reasoning, we wire in LLM calls through n8n's LangChain nodes and validate outputs before they touch your systems of record.

 What we build inside your n8n instance